Pandey-Pankaj/BrainOscillations/README.md

-# NeuroTechnology
+# Brain Oscillations

-This contains all the resources related to NeuroTech.
+This contains all the resources related to Brain Oscillations